darkroomengineering/satus/components/sticky/docs.md

 start: pixel distance to viewport top.
 end: pixel distance to parent element bottom.
-target: element to be sticky.
+target: element to be sticky, direct parent by default.
 pinType: 'fixed' or 'transform'. 'fixed' by default.

 ```javascript